jorge-leon/femto/README.flisp.md

 ## Future

-- Expand Lisp garbage collected memory as needed.
 - Implement the backtick and comma reader macros.
-See [
+See [5]
 - Adapt build system to be able to un/install `flisp` binary.
 Includes
   preparing a Lisp library and a startup file.
 - Extend file extension to be usable for Lisp programs.